ChrisRomp/vscodetunnel/README.md

   ghcr.io/chrisromp/vscodetunnel:latest
 ```

+You can add the `--detach` argument to have the container run in the background.
+See the full `docker run` command syntax in the [documentation](https://docs.docker.com/reference/cli/docker/container/run/#options).

 This example will launch the container using GitHub authentication with the name `mytunnel` and it will install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) and [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=github.copilot-chat) extensions.

 ### Azure Container Instances